Its-a-me-Ashwin/DBaaS/README.md

-# Assignment 2
+# Project

 ## TO DO
-* Deploy the new code on AWS
+* Deploy the DBAAS on container
-* Test the api again on the aws system
-* Change IPS and deploy
+* Start the next steps

 ## Testing

-* All APIs are tested and work on local host
+* Microservices work fine
+* DBAAS works well
 * Comuniation between the containers is working fine